Samineni Arulappa: Missionaries of Charity

 In 1974, the Archbishop visited Calcutta for a CBCI meeting and proceeded to invite Blessed Mother Teresa to work in the archdiocese of Hyderabad.
 In 1978, the Missionaries of Charity started arriving in Secunderabad, and on 15 August 1978, the work of the Missionaries of Charity was inaugurated.
 In January 1979, when Blessed Mother Teresa arrived in Hyderabad for the first time, the Archbishop was there to receive her and later took her to the residence of the then-Chief Minister of Andhra Pradesh, Dr. Marri Chenna Reddy, who offered a part of a hospital in new Bhoiguda in Secunderabad for establishing a home for the dying destitute.

 Erection of new dioceses

 During the archbishopric of Arulappa, the region of Andhra Pradesh saw the erection of five new dioceses.

 Relations with the government

 Archbishop Arulappa did maintain good relations with the government.
 But when it came to laxity on the part of the government, he used to take them to task through the media.

-Secunderabad hosts the Presidents of India annually.
-Rashtrapati Nilayam in Secunderabad is home to the Presidents during summers.
+Secunderabad hosts the President of India annually.
+Rashtrapati Nilayam in Secunderabad is home to the President during summers.
 The Archbishop used to call on them during the President's sojourn to Secunderabad.
-In 1982, President Giani Zail Singh visited St. Mary's Church in Secunderabad on invitation by the Archbishop.
+In 1982, President Giani Zail Singh visited St. Mary's Church in Secunderabad on the invitation of the Archbishop.